 of any skill or experience level.

-The Climbing Wall is found in the heart of the Outdoor Adventures Center, which can
+The Climbing Wall is found in the heart of the Outdoor Adventure Center, which can

-be accessed by entering Burdick through the main entrance.
+be accessed by entering Burdick Hall through the main entrance.

 Campus Recreation members of all skill levels are welcome to use the Climbing Wall.

 The OAC staff possess the knowledge and skills to help first-time and seasoned climbers

 alike.
 The Climbing Wall is able to accommodate individuals with hearing, sight,